Luwangel/15-puzzle-vue/README.md

 ### Run Development Server

 Start the development server with `make run`.
-The site is available on [localhost:8080](http://localhost:8080/).
+The website is available at [localhost:8080](http://localhost:8080/).

 ### Tests

-Not yet tested 🙁
+The core application is tested.
+Run the tests using `make test`.

 ## Build & Deployment